PFAS analysis script

 • homologue series matches and

-• MS/MS fragment matches,
+• MS2 fragment matches,

 The additional tab ... → Overview can be used to plot the m/z values and mass defects of the filtered and remaining profiles and color the latter for their intensities or peak numbers (point 2 of the right-sided screenshot).
 Noteably, the fluorination of most PFAS compounds makes them deviate from the general trend of increasing mass defect with mass, which is otherwise typical of compounds that are dominated by C and H alone.